JamesLMilner/terra-route/README.md

 <p></p>

 Terra Route aims to be a fast library for routing on GeoJSON LineStrings networks, where LineStrings share identical coordinates.
-Terra Routes main aim is currently performance - it uses A* to help achieve this.

 ## Install